Tony Stewart Offers His Opinion On Why NASCAR’s Popularity Has Dropped

 There’s hundreds of thousands of race-car drivers across the country that have clawed and scratched their way at Saturday night short tracks, and worked on their cars all their life to get where they are.
 Then you get kids with rich fathers and deep pockets that put them in race cars. … All the sudden, because they’re 18 years old, they think they deserve to be in a Cup car.
 I have a hard time with that.
 I think there are drivers out there with the experience and personality that makes race fans want to follow them.
 That’s what’s lacking in NASCAR.”

-The average age of drivers in NASCAR’s top flight in 2000 was almost 39 years old according to motorsport.com.
-Now, there are 16 drivers on the grid age 28 or younger, running as young as young as 21 years old.
+The average age of drivers in NASCAR’s top flight in 2000 was almost 39 years old, according to motorsport.com.
+Now, there are 16 drivers on the grid age 28 or younger, running as young as 21 years old.
 The Xfinity Series includes drivers as young as 19 and 20 years old.

 While age doesn’t necessarily dictate talent, Stewart does have a point that some of NASCAR’s fan might have a tough time relating to a driver that young.